Current projects

 3Bi – Brokering Bio-Based Innovation

-In 2020, CLIB joined the European bioeconomy clusters IAR (France), BioVale (UK), and Circular Biobased Delta (CBBD) in the 3Bi intercluster.
+Since 2020, CLIB is working with the European bioeconomy clusters B4C (France), BioVale (UK), and Circular Biobased Delta (CBBD) in the 3Bi intercluster.
 Here, we join forces with other European clusters to reach a wider network, organise joint events, and connect our members.
 The events can be webinars on current topics or presentations of EU funding lines combined with networking opportunities.
 CLIB and the partner clusters in 3Bi benefit from each other’s expertise and networks and aim to bring additional value to their respective members.

 BIG-Cluster BioInnovation Growth mega-Cluster